dehsilvadeveloper/laravel10-notification/documentations/api-documentation.md

-## Api documentation
+## API documentation

-You can see a documentation of the api endpoints on the following link:
+You can see a documentation of the API endpoints on the following link:

 ```
 http://localhost:9999/docs/index.html